I’m a freelance journalist and the mother of a voracious reader. I’m also a children’s picture book author. Click here

 My son started reading early (age 3) and I was curious to know why.
 Had we, as a “reading family,” done some things naturally to encourage his love of reading?
-And if so, could other parents - whose kids weren’t naturally drawn to reading - create a “reading environment” that would stimulate a love of reading in their children?
+And if so, could other parents — whose kids weren’t as naturally drawn to reading — create a “reading environment” that would stimulate a love of reading in their children?

 Getting Kids Reading is a non-profit website created to explore this topic.
 Our underlying philosophy, that parents can create a reading environment through literacy activities, toys, books and games, is based on readings and on anecdotal research with parents and children.
 We refer to our many-faceted approach as “guerilla literacy” because it relies on many different kinds of activities.
-The philosophy says that, “if one thing doesn’t work, try something else.
+Our philosophy says that, “if one thing doesn’t work, try something else.
 Try several things at once.”

 The three main things you can do